Towards computing the harmonic-measure distribution function for the middle-thirds Cantor set: The conformal mapping

+Here, {\tt []} means that GMRES is used without restart, {\tt tol} is the convergence criterion used within GMRES, and {\tt maxit} is the maximal number of GMRES iterations.
+In the numerical experiments presented in this paper, we used {\tt tol=1e-13} and {\tt maxit=100}.
 The boundary components of $\Omega_m$, i.e., the $m$ slits $I_1,\ldots,I_m$, are well-separated and hence the circles $C_1,\ldots,C_m$, which are the boundary components of the domain $G_m$, are also well-separated (see Figure~\ref{fig:map} for $m=4$).
 Thus, accurate results can be obtained even with small values of $n$~\cite{Nvm}.
 In our numerical computations, we used $n=16$.
 For the {\sc Matlab} function \verb|zfmm2dpart|, we chose the FMM precision flag \verb|iprec=5| which means that the tolerance of the FMM method is $0.5\times10^{-15}$.
-In the function \verb|gmres|, we chose the tolerance of the method to be $10^{-13}$, the maximum number of iterations to be $100$, and we apply the method without restart.
 The complexity of solving this integral equation, and hence the complexity of each iteration in the above iterative method, is $\mathcal{O}(mn\log n)$ operations.

-For more details, we refer the reader to~\cite{Nas-ETNA}.
+The output of {\tt fbie} are the $mn\times1$ vectors {\tt mu} and {\tt nu} which are the approximations of the discretizations $\mu(\bt)$ and $\nu(\bt)$ of the functions $\mu(t)$ and $\nu(t)$, respectively.
+It then follows from~\eqref{eq:f-rec} that approximate discretizations of the boundary values of the analytic function $f(\zeta)$ are given by